alexkuroedov/todo-react-redux/README.md

-# To-Do React app
+# To-Do React Redux app
-This application is written on React.
+This is just todo application is written on React with Redux.

 ## Run application
 First you'll need install node.js modules: